ashprice/ashprice-src/misc/welsh-morphology-reference.markdown

 tableOfContents: true
 ---

-This is not meant to be a reference grammar, nor for anyone's use but my own; it exists only to jog my memory of different forms. ydan ni ŷn ni
+This is not meant to be a reference grammar, nor for anyone's use but my own; it exists only to jog my memory of different forms.
+The focus is on verbs, as they are what I have most trouble with.

 # Verbs